maffblaster/april-fools/README.md

-# april-fools-overlay
+# April Fool's Overlay

-Things that no one in their right mind should ever use
+Cool things that no one should ever use.